tgrassi/krome/README.md

 ---

-you can quickly clone by:
+you can quickly clone this repository by typing
 ```
 git clone https://bitbucket.org/tgrassi/krome.git
 ```